chainguard-dev/edu/content/chainguard/chainguard-images/reference/aws-load-balancer-controller/image_specs.md

 images: []
 menu:
   docs:
-    parent: "aws-load-balancer-controller"
+    parent: "Aws-load-balancer-controller"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **aws-load-balancer-controller** Image.
+This page shows detailed information about all available variants of the Chainguard **Aws-load-balancer-controller** Image.

 ## Variants Compared
 The **aws-load-balancer-controller** Chainguard Image currently has 2 public variants: